 The collection consists of gardening notebooks, personal diaries, and an account ledger kept by Issac W. Jackson while working as Professor of Mathematics at Union College.
-Supplemental records include Jackson Family genealogical information, writings, published materials, and an obituary.
+Supplemental records include Jackson Family genealogical information, writings, published materials, letters from students, two photographs and an obituary.

 - 1832 - 1878